-College of Public Health at University of South Florida
+Public Health at the University of South Florida

 Why you should consider this program

 The Peace Corps Coverdell Fellowship program, at the University of South Florida’s College of Public Health, is a Graduate Fellowship program awarding financial assistance to selected returned Peace Corps volunteers who are pursuing a Master of Public Health (MPH), or a Master of Science in Public Health (MSPH) degree.
 All Coverdell Fellows will complete internships in underserved communities in the Tampa Bay Area, while working under the supervision of faculty.
 Concurrently, Fellows have the opportunity to fulfill the Peace Corps’ Third Goal: To promote a better understanding of other peoples on the part of Americans.
-COPH is ranked #1 in the state of Florida, #2 public school in the southeast, and #16 nationally among Council on Education for Public Health accredited schools (2019-2022, U.S. News and World Report).
+University of South Florida is ranked No. 1 in the state of Florida and No. 16 in the nation.
+At USF's COPH, students at all levels engage with high-tech, active learning classrooms, competitive curriculums, and supportive faculty members and peers as they make their way toward improving public health throughout the U.S. and around the world.
 Come and be a part of innovative research that has a strong global footprint.

 Benefits for Coverdell Fellows